 This is one of the most common problems with a power wire.
 It may be grounding out.
 This may seem like a big annoyance but it is actually a blessing — since it protects your precious amplifier from getting damaged.

 In this case, you will also generally see visible damage on your power wire.
 Look for the point where the power wire runs from the engine compartment into the interior of your car.
 Sometimes, during installation, the drilled hole is made without using a grommet.
 This means that it has sharp edges, and can break into the insulation of your power wire.
 You’ll notice visible damage with the bare wire sticking out.

 Solution: Patch up the visible damage with some electrical tape or heat shrink tubing.
-If this doesn’t work, you might have to purchase a new power wire.
+If this doesn’t work, you might have to No products found..

 2. Faulty Ground or Damaged Ground Wire

 This might happen when your ground wire is not properly connected or not fully connected.
 When the ground wire is not fully attached and is moving about a lot, it can cause the fuse to blow.
 Furthermore, the ground wire could be fully attached but damaged in some places.
 Look out for the spot where it is attached to the chassis.
 You might see fraying, or tears or indents.
 These are all signs of damage.

 Solution: In cases of kinks and tears, it might be best to replace your ground wire.